 Quality, Affordable Child Care Strengthens the Workforce of Today and Tomorrow!

-Tennessee parents who encounter child care problems are hit hard – losing an estimated $850 million in earnings each year.
-An overwhelming 98 percent of Tennessee parents of children under age 5 said that inadequate child care hurt their work productivity or limited career opportunities.
-Specifically: 39 percent turned down a new job offer or promotion, 35 percent had pay or hours reduced or changed employment status to part-time, 33 percent turned down education or training, and 32 percent had to quit a job, or were fired or demoted.
+Tennessee parents who encounter child care problems are hit hard – losing an estimated $1.65 billion in earnings each year.
+More than 80 percent of working parents reported employment disruptions due to inadequate child care, citing affordability, quality and access as major challenges.
+Specifically: 32 percent turned down a new job offer or promotion, 30 percent had pay or hours reduced or changed employment status to part-time, 26 percent quit or were fired, and 20 percent were forced to leave the workforce altogether.

 It’s time Tennessee made high-quality child care a priority strategy for strengthening our early learning foundation and building our state’s human capital.

 Send your legislators a message and let them know children and working families deserve high-quality, affordable child care:

 My name is <insert name>, and I live at <insert address> in your district.
 As one of your